Style - September 30, 2021

 Usually, when we buy jeans, we buy them to fit the length of our legs.
-They look great with normal flats or even sneakers, but when you try and wear normal length jeans with booties, you have an issue.
-And that is the fact that your jeans and bootie overlap a little bit: the shaft of the bootie goes up your ankle and runs into the bottom hem of your booties.
+They look great with normal flats or sneakers, but when you try and wear normal-length jeans with booties, you have an issue.
+Meaning your jeans and bootie overlap with the shaft of the bootie going up your ankle and running into the bottom hem of your booties.
 This “overlap” can look pretty messy and bunched up, which is why it has become so popular to ROLL your jeans up.

 When you’re wearing full-length jeans with booties, you have three style options:

 - Roll up your jeans

 - Roll under your jeans

 - Tuck your jeans into your booties

 First, I do want to mention that I’ve found showing a little skin by either rolling up or under my jeans elongates my legs.
 Note how in the photo above I have one leg tucked in and one rolled up.
 I think they BOTH look great but for some reason rolling up my jeans (and showing a little skin) always makes me feel better and I think it’s oftentimes more flattering.
 I realize this isn’t always possible though when it’s super cold outside.
 OK, moving on!

 Now let’s discuss when to roll up vs roll under vs tuck in your jeans!